BZFlag-Dev/bzflag.org/_documentation/getting_started.md

 ## Optionally register a callsign

 BZFlag allows players to register their name, also known as their callsign.
 Some servers provide additional benefits for registered users, such as being allows to vote in polls.
-Another benefit is that other players can not use registered callsigns.
+Another benefit is that players can not use another player's registered callsign.
 To register a callsign, visit our [forums](https://forums.bzflag.org) and register an account.
 The username and password on the forums will be used as callsign and password in the game.

 ## Game Mechanics